 #7 — we are afraid that we will write a blog and no one will post a response.
 It’s like checking your mail box and no one sent you any letters…

-#8 — we’re afraid of using outdated an anachronistic examples like #7 above.
+#8 — we’re afraid of using outdated and anachronistic examples like #7 above.
 I should have said “it’s like checking your inbox and no one sent you any emails…”

-#9 — we’re afraid that people will actually read our blogs and find out that we actually don’t have anything interesting to say.
+#9 — we’re afraid that people will actually read our blogs and then we will have to defend them.